Due to Coronavirus precautions, testing will resume at WCJC Testing Centers in stages.

 - A student with an SAT score of at least 1070 (Math + Reading) and a Critical Reading score of at least 500 is exempt from the Reading and Writing requirements.
-(For tests taken prior to March 2016; test taken no more than 5 years ago) *For students who take the redesigned SAT in March 2016: Final concordance tables will be available in May 2016 to link the current SAT to the redesigned SAT.
-Updated SAT exemption scores will be posted at that time.
+(For tests taken prior to March 2016; test taken no more than 5 years ago) *For students who took the redesigned SAT in March 2016 or later: TSI exemption scores have yet to be approved by the state.
+Exemption scores will be posted when available.

 - A student with an ACT composite score of at least 23 and a Math score of at least 19 is exempt from the Math requirement.
 (Test taken no more than 5 years ago)